jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_yesod.md

 <div class="abstract">

 Within my world, I awaken now to a fuller appreciation for my individual being.
 I am filled with a new sense of my own integrity and uniqueness.
-I am more available than ever before to realise the One Source of all Being who experience the world with me.
+I am more available than ever before to realise the One Source of all Being who experiences the world with me.

 </div>